ablab/IsoQuant/README.md

 * If using official annotations containing `gene` and `transcript` features use `--complete_genedb` to save time.

+* Using refrence annotation is optional since version 3.0, you may preform de novo transcript discovery without providing `--genedb` option':

+        isoquant.py --reference /PATH/TO/reference_genome.fasta
+        --fastq /PATH/TO/sample1.fastq.gz /PATH/TO/sample2.fastq.gz
+        --data_type (assembly|pacbio_ccs|nanopore) -o OUTPUT_FOLDER

 <a name="sec1"></a>
 # About IsoQuant

-IsoQuant is a tool for reference-based analysis of long RNA reads, such as PacBio or Oxford Nanopores.
-IsoQuant maps reads to the reference genome and assigns them to the annotated isoforms based on their intron and exon structure.
-IsoQuant is also capable of discovering various modifications, such as intron retention, alternative splice sites, skipped exons etc. IsoQuant further performs gene, isoform, exon and intron quantification.
+IsoQuant is a tool for the genome-based analysis of long RNA reads, such as PacBio or Oxford Nanopores.
+IsoQuant allows to reconstruct and quantify transcript models with high precision and decent recall.
+If the reference annotation is given, IsoQuant also assigns reads to the annotated isoforms based on their intron and exon structure.
+IsoQuant further performs annotated gene, isoform, exon and intron quantification.
 If reads are grouped (e.g. according to cell type), counts are reported according to the provided grouping.
-In addition, IsoQuant generates discovered transcript models, including novel ones.

-IsoQuant version 2.3.0 was released under GPLv2 on May 27th, 2022 and can be downloaded from [https://github.com/ablab/IsoQuant](https://github.com/ablab/IsoQuant).
+IsoQuant version 3.0.0 was released under GPLv2 on July 14th, 2022 and can be downloaded from [https://github.com/ablab/IsoQuant](https://github.com/ablab/IsoQuant).

 #### IsoQuant pipeline
 ![Pipeline](figs/isoquant_pipeline.png)